vector-of-bool/bpt/docs/guide/source-dists.rst

 Source Distributions
 ####################

-A *source distribution* is ``dds``'s primary format for consuming and distributing packages.
-A source distribution, in essence, is a :ref:`package root <pkgs.pkg-root>` archive that contains only the files necessary for ``dds`` to reproduce the full build of all libraries in the package.
+A *source distribution* (often abbreviated as "sdist") is ``dds``'s primary format for consuming and distributing packages.
+A source distribution, in essence, is a :ref:`package root <pkgs.pkg-root>` that contains only the files necessary for ``dds`` to reproduce the full build of all libraries in the package.
 The source distribution retains the directory structure of every :ref:`source root <pkgs.source-root>` of the original package, and thus retains